-Ross Millar has worked with Peter Mcilwain to produce demonstration modules as proof of concept and to gain experience in working with the system.
+Ross Miller has worked with Peter Mcilwain to produce demonstration modules as proof of concept and to gain experience in working with the system.
 The modules were made from cement fondu with fibreglass reinforcement using temporary moulds.
 For the proposed project with the Yarra Ranges full scale moulds will need to be made.
 Once made the system is very cost effective for public sculpture.
-Also included below are photos of the proposed venue an Minak Reserve, Selby.
+Also included below are photos of the proposed venue Selby Community House in Minak Reserve, Selby.

 Each workshop is run over three days where each day is separated by a week to allow time for moulded components to dry.
 There are 3 activities that the sessions cover: design, moulding and assembly.
 The design session can be inclusive for all ages, genders and physical requirements as it only requires people to make designs with paper versions of the modules.
 The moulding and assembly requires physical handing of large objects and the number of people involved is limited the the available number of moulds.
 These activities will not be suitable for young children or people in wheelchairs.